dodona-edu/dodona-edu.github.io/en/references/exercise-description/README.md

 ## Images

-To use images in your exercise description, be sure to put the images in the `description/media/` [directory](/en/references/exercise-directory-structure) of your exercise.
+To use images in your description, be sure to put the images in the `description/media/` [directory](/en/references/exercise-directory-structure) of your exercise.

 ### Lightboxes

-Dodona automatically adds [lightbox support](https://en.wikipedia.org/wiki/Lightbox_(JavaScript)) to all images in exercise descriptions.
+Dodona automatically adds [lightbox support](https://en.wikipedia.org/wiki/Lightbox_(JavaScript)) to all images in descriptions.
 If you click on an image, the image will open in a lightbox.
 It is possible to specify a caption for an image and to set an alternative (high-resolution) version for use in the lightbox.

 You can also trigger a lightbox manually using a link by adding a `dodona-lightbox` class:
 ```html